mtseet/rclone-sync-app/readme.md

 # rclone-sync-app
-RClone Sync App - An android app for sync management.
+RClone Sync App - An android app for sync management using rclone

 ## Description
-An android app for seemless syncing from different remote sources and destinations.
+An android app for seemless syncing from different remote sources to destinations.

 ### Features
 - Import rclone config file